danielgroves/danielgroves.net/notebook/_posts/2015-07-04-getting-started-backpacking.md

 * Headphones
 * Book

+## Summary

+Buying the initial kit may be expensive, but there is a fair chance you;ve already got a lot of what you need at home, especially if you;ve been doing day walks or camping casually for a while.
+If you already have gear, re-use it; there is little point in spending money on new gear unless you know you'll enjoy using it regularly.
+It is worth considering if your tent will keep your dry and sheltered above all else, this is the last place I would ever choose to cut corners.

+With sensible gear choices you're pack should be manageable and you should be able to stay warm and dry throughout the trip - this is essential to enjoying it.
+Now, once you ahve your kit, drop your sleeping bag and spare clothes into a couple of dry bags, throw it all in your rucksack, and get out there.

+Lookout for more ideas on routes, gear choices, planning trips in future.
+If you need some trip ideas in the mean time checkout my recent [Broad Falls][blog_broad_falls] and [Fur Tor][blog_fur_tor], and [Teignhead Farm][blog_teignhead_farm] wild camps on Dartmoor.

 [tent_terra_nova_laser]: http://amzn.to/1CMWLlY "Buy a Terra Nova Laser lightweight tent on Amazon"
 [tent_wild_country_zephyros]: http://amzn.to/1JMYCKj "Buy a Wild Country Zephyros backpacking tent on Amazon"